-Nebraska Advantage Research and Development Act Credits Statutory citation: 77-5801 Description: Businesses which make investments in research and experimental activities in Nebraska are allowed a research tax credit equal to 15% of any federal credit allowed under IRC § 41 of 1986, as amended.
+Nebraska Advantage Act Credits Statutory citation: 77-5701 Description: Businesses may qualify for benefits by meeting specified employment and/or investment requirements.
+Estimate: See Section U. Nebraska Advantage Research and Development Act Credits Statutory citation: 77-5801 Description: Businesses which make investments in research and experimental activities in Nebraska are allowed a research tax credit equal to 15% of any federal credit allowed under I.R.C. § 41 of 1986, as amended.
 If the investment in research and experimental activities takes place on the campus of a college or university in Nebraska, or at a facility in Nebraska owned by a college or university, the credit is increased to 35%.
 The credit may be used to obtain a refund of sales and use taxes paid, or as a refundable income tax credit.
 Estimate: See Section U.

-Nebraska Advantage Act Microenterprise Tax Credit Act Statutory citation: 77-5901 Description: Businesses creating or expanding microbusinesses (five or fewer employees) are entitled to refundable tax credits equal to 20% of new investment or employment.
+Nebraska Advantage Act Microenterprise Tax Credit Act Statutory citation: 77-5901 Description: Businesses creating or expanding microbusinesses (five or fewer FTEs) are entitled to refundable tax credits equal to 20% of new investment or employment.
 Estimate: See Section U.

-Nebraska Advantage Rural Development Act Credits Statutory citation: 77-27,188 Description: Income tax credits are available to businesses which make investment in new property and/or add employees.
+Nebraska Advantage Rural Development Act Credits Statutory citation: 77-27,188 Description: Income tax credits are available to businesses that make investment in new property and/or add employees.
 There are separate required levels of employment and investment for counties with populations of less than 25,000 and for those with less than 15,000.
 Estimate: See Section U.